oneMillionWorlds/Tamarin/README.md

 Project is provisioned on https://s01.oss.sonatype.org/

+Deploy to sonatype via pipeline by:
+- Running in gitlab teh publish job
+- Go to https://s01.oss.sonatype.org/ and log in
+- Go to the staging repository and select the repository
+- If all looks well "close" the repository and then Release it
+- Tag the release

-Deploy to sonatype by:
+Deploy to sonatype manually by:
 - Editing the build.gradle file to have a non snapshot version
 - Running `./gradlew publishMavenJavaPublicationToSonaTypeRepository` (see https://docs.gradle.org/current/userguide/publishing_maven.html)
-- Go to https://s01.oss.sonatype.org/ and log in
+- Go to https://s01.oss.sonatype.org/ and log in as user oneMillionWorlds
 - Go to the staging repository and select the repository
 - If all looks well "close" the repository and then Release it
 - Tag the release